jereimers/CoS-authoring/CoS-R/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 </div>

 ## R2a.
 The Baron’s Revenge
-If Baron Vargas Vallakovich is alive, Lady Fiona Wachter is the current burgomaster of Vallaki, and the players made no efforts to conceal their travel to the Vistani encampment, a drunken Vargas and six **guards** attempt to corner the players on the road.
+If [[Baron Vargas Vallakovich]] is alive, Lady Fiona Wachter is the current burgomaster of Vallaki, and the players made no efforts to conceal their travel to the Vistani encampment, a drunken Vargas and six **guards** attempt to corner the players on the road.
 Add:

 <div class="description">
 <p>The stillness is broken by the crunching of wet mulch beneath boots.
 Seven mud-stained figures emerge from the eastern trail, their faces dark and stony.
 Six bear spears and crossbows, their chests decorated with the familiar rusted mail of the Vallakian guard.
-The seventh, you recognize instantly: Baron Vargas Vallakovich.</p>
+The seventh, you recognize instantly: [[Baron Vargas Vallakovich]].</p>
 <p>The Baron does not seem to have endured his retirement well.
 His greasy hair is unkempt, and his clothes are unwashed and haggard.
 His jowls have grown only looser, and deep, puffy circles mark the flesh beneath his eyes, just above the coarse, messy stubble that lines his jaws and chin.
 He wears an ill-fitting breastplate, with an unpolished scabbard tied to his hip.
 Even from a distance, he reeks of sweat and stale wine.</p>
 <p>"There they are," Vargas rasps, his bloodshot eyes twitching.
 "The treacherous <em>vermin</em>."</p>
 </div>